 Over the years, I’ve formed some strong opinions on what makes an auto repair facility exceptional.
 I’d like to share my thoughts with you.
-Maybe we can help some folks find a place that they’ll be happy with.
+Maybe we can help some folks find a repair shop that they’ll be happy with.

 A great repair shop, like any great business, listens to its clients.
 Our clients are the ultimate decision-makers when it comes to their car and their money.
 Our job is to understand both the car and the owner and give advice consistent with the owner’s goals.
 If we can educate our clients so that they can make the decisions that are right for them at the time, we’ve done our job.
 We have a professional responsibility to do a thorough check-out of every car that comes into the shop so the owner gets a clear picture of its condition.
 There’s a big difference between letting him know what we see that might warrant some attention and inventing and selling unneeded “repairs”.
 Run like the wind from a pushy, salesy service adviser.

 Look for a great warranty.
 Every human makes mistakes, and even the highest quality parts will sometimes have defects.
 A great shop will back their work with a tremendous warranty to cover just such eventualities.
 Something that ties into this is the history or longevity of the business.
 A four-hundred year warranty won’t do you much good if the shop goes under next week.
 Look for an established business that shows signs of being in it for the long haul.